China Railway CR400AF: CR400AF–A

 16-car version manufactured by CRRC Qingdao Sifang.
 The first CR400AF-A started operation in July 2018 on the Beijing–Shanghai high-speed railway.
 These sets are 415 m long and have a passenger capacity of 1,193 passengers.
+77 sets have been manufactured.
+This model is no longer produced.

 CR400AF–B

 17-car version manufactured by CRRC Qingdao Sifang.
 Testing started in 2018 and entered passenger service in 2019 in response to high passenger demand on the Beijing–Shanghai high-speed railway.
 These sets are 440 m and have a passenger capacity of 1,283 people.
+13 sets have been manufactured.
+This model is no longer produced.

 CR400AF–C

 8-car ATO enabled version with redesigned interior and exterior.
 It is manufactured by CRRC Qingdao Sifang.
+3 sets have been manufactured, including one converted to CR400AF–Z. This model is no longer produced.

 CR400AF–G

 8-car sandstorm and cold climate resistant version.
 It is manufactured by CRRC Qingdao Sifang.

-CR400AF–S

-An upgraded 8-car variant of CR400AF-Z (see below) with enhancements to the interior to accommodate more passengers.
-It has a capacity of 619 passengers.
+4 sets have been manufactured, including one gauge-changing technology demonstrator.
+On the gauge-changing set, the guage-changing bogies have been replaced with regular bogies when the train entered service.